rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

             "updated_at": "2014-02-26T02:16:50Z"
         }

-    Note the `result` element in this response.
-It contains the location of the exported image in your Cloud Files account.
+    The `result` element in this response contains the location of the exported image in your Cloud Files account.
 The image is in the container that you specified and its file name follows the convention `{original_image_UUID}.vhd.` If you forget which image